 Student loan debt can make tax season especially difficult.
-If you owe any money, especially if you owe money to the IRS, you can improve your tax return by paying off any outstanding debts you have to the IRS.
+If you owe any money, especially if you owe money to the IRS or due to student loan default, you can improve your tax return by paying off any outstanding debts you have to the IRS.
 Though this may mean you end up paying more on your taxes this year, it will likely mean good things for you in the following year, once you have caught up on all of your payments.

 If you are having trouble with debts to the IRS, you should consider consulting a tax advocate who can help you deal with manage your debt.
 This way, even if you are unable to pay off your IRS debt this year, you can work with the tax advocate to help you come up with a reasonable payment plan that will help you pay off your debt in a reasonable amount of time so that it won't have a significant impact on your future returns.